bioimagesuiteweb/bisweb-manual/docs/imageeditor.md

 ![The Image Editor Tool](images/imageeditor.png)

 The [Image Editor](https://bioimagesuiteweb.github.io/webapp/editor.html) tool shown above is a tool to create and visualize interactive segmentations, as well as to correct existing segmentations (e.g. skull stripping).
-This tool uses the core orthogonal viewer described in [the viewers document](./viewers.html).
+This tool uses the core orthogonal viewer described in ([Displaying Images](viewers.md).
 It has the following additional features:

 * Overlays are explicitly labeled as Objectmaps (i.e. the value in this overlay image is explicitly a tag for a region)
 * The ability to edit the object maps using the "Paint Tool".